PayBy/payby-developer-doc/docs/Online Payment Integration /Plugins/opencart/opencart.md

 6. Enter the Merchant Private Key provided.
 7. Enter the PayBy Public Key provided.
 8. Select the Completed Order Status.
-9. Select Run Mode Sandbox for testing, Production for general usage.
+9. Select Run Mode UAT for testing, Production for general usage.
 10. Enter PayBy Payment OrderNo Prefix like 'pb_'
 11. Confirm that AED currency is set.
 12. Change the status to Enabled.